codeanywhere/documentation-old/other/support.md

 By using any of these methods (unless we are online on chat or via social networks), you will create an ticket since we work with a Web based Support ticketing system!
 You can respond directly from your e-mail, or you can login to our ticketing system.

-#### Login to Zendesk
+#### Login to Support

 You can login to our ticketing system in order to check status of your request and our responses!
 First of all, let's say, you createad an ticket from our Editor.

 <img src="images/support1.png" width="300" height="auto">

-You will receive an email stating that you oppened an ticket.
+You will receive an email stating that you opened an ticket.

 <img src="images/support2.png" width="500" height="auto">